AdobeDocs/experience-manager-screens.pt-BR/help/user-guide/adobe-analytics-integration-aem-screens.md

 ![screen_shot_2018-09-12at85611am](assets/screen_shot_2018-09-12at85611am.png)

-## Ativar o Adobe Analytics no AEM Screens {#enabling-adobe-analytics-in-aem-screens}
+## Ativação do Adobe Analytics no AEM Screens {#enabling-adobe-analytics-in-aem-screens}

 As configurações do Adobe Analytics podem ser definidas no console OSGi.